 Follow these setup guidelines for a clean account.

 Google Analytics is flexible and can support different account configurations, but these variations affect how data appears in your reports.
-Before you set up Mobile App Analytics, we recommend you consider your long term reporting goals and how they might affect your account structure.
+Before you set up Mobile App Analytics, consider your long term reporting goals and how they might affect your account structure.

 When you’re ready to get started, following these guidelines to help you collect accurate data and maintain a well organized account.
 Some guidelines are not applicable in all circumstances: